[ (Page) 1 ]

 BUT to proceed to the use of wardship here in England.
 Lands held of the King were either by knights service, which drew after it homage, scutage, wardship, and other dependencies; or socage, which consisted in fealty, tillage, rent, and the like inferior services, exempt from wardship.Read more/less...

 IT is the former of these, which comes under our present consideration.
 And as this tenure of military service was at first created for defense of the kingdom, binding the tenant to serve in the King’s wars for a certain time1; for the greater security of providing a successor upon his decease, the law, as has been said, gave to the King the custody of the heir during his minority, together with the profits of the estate.
 And these minors were called wards, of whom the King was warden or guardian; if males, till they arrived at the age of twenty one years; and if females, till the age of fourteen2.
 During which time the King had likewise the care of their education, granting them an allowance for the maintenance and instruction suitable to their quality.
-But this wardship of body and lands being on the accession of King Henry first complained of, among other grievances of the two proceeding reigns, he thereupon promise the restitution of King Edward's laws.
-And accordingly by his great charter, in the first year of his reign, he made the following grant with respect to wards: Si uxor cum liberis remanserit, dotem quidem et maritationem suam habebit, dum corpus suum legitime servabit; et eam non dabo, nisi secundum velle suum; et terrae et liberorum custos erit sive uxor, sive alius propinquorum3. [translation to be completed] But in the reign of King John the old grievances had been revived, and heightened to that degree, as to ingage the Barons, and other principal tenants of the crown, to demand a new charter, which was at length obtained; tho not so full, as that of King Henry, particularly as to wardship, which still remained in the hands of the King.
+But this wardship of body and lands being on the accession of King Henry first complained of, among other grievances of the two proceeding reigns, he thereupon promised the restitution of King Edward's laws.
+And accordingly by his great charter, in the first year of his reign, he made the following grant with respect to wards: Si uxor cum liberis remanserit, dotem quidem et maritationem suam habebit, dum corpus suum legitime servabit; et eam non dabo, nisi secundum velle suum; et terrae et liberorum custos erit sive uxor, sive alius propinquorum3.
+[If a wife remains with her children, she shall keep her dowry and married status so long as she lawfully preserves her body; and I will not give her [to another to marry] except according to her will; and the guardian of her land and children shall be either the wife or one of her relatives.]
+But in the reign of King John the old grievances had been revived, and heightened to that degree, as to ingage the Barons, and other principal tenants of the crown, to demand a new charter, which was at length obtained; tho not so full, as that of King Henry, particularly as to wardship, which still remained in the hands of the King.
 Nor was it altered by the following charter of King Henry the third; so that it continued in use till the reign King Charles the second, as will be shewn afterwards.

 THUS stood this affair till the thirty second year of that Prince, when by another act of parliament a distinct court was erected for this service, called The court of the King’s Wards; which was to be a court of record, with a particular seal, and proper offices appointed for it.
 The officers mentioned in the act are, first the master, who alone had the power to award process; then the attorney, receiver general, and two auditors, tho both these were considered but as one officer.
 And therefore upon the death of John Perrient, one of the auditors, in the sixth year of King Edward the sixth, William Tooke, who survived him, acted alone till the thirtieth year of Queen Elizabeth; and after his decease that office was granted to Walter Tooke and William Curle6.
 These several officers, or any three of them, the master being one, were impowered as judges to hold a court; the nature and extent of whose jurisdiction may be seen in the act itself7.
 However it was usual for the two Lords Chief Justices, and sometimes the Lord Chief Baron, to sit as judges assistants, or council with the court8.
 Two clerks also were appointed for this court by the act of parliament.
 And the master was impowered to nominate feudaries, escheators, and other ministers of the court.
 But in a subsequent act of the thirty third year of King Henry the eighth mention is made of another officer, called the surveyor, who is named next after the master9.